rubenlagus/TelegramBots/README.md

 If you like to use Webhook, extend `org.telegram.telegrambots.bots.TelegramWebhookBot`

-Once done, you just need to creat a `org.telegram.telegrambots.TelegramBotsApi`and register your bots:
+Once done, you just need to create a `org.telegram.telegrambots.TelegramBotsApi`and register your bots:

 ```java